w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 [this page](./learn-accounts.md/#unlocking-locks).

-Democracy locks created through [conviction voting](#voluntary-locking) start the unlocking period after a referendum ends.
-In the case of delegations, the unlocking period countdown starts after the account undelegates all tracks.
+Democracy locks created through [conviction voting](#voluntary-locking) start the unlocking period after a referendum ends, provided you voted with the winning side.
+In the case of delegations, the unlocking period countdown begins after the account undelegates.
+There can be different scenarios:

+- if the account delegated votes to one delegate, then after undelegating, there will be one unlocking period with length dependent on the conviction multiplier.
+- if the account delegated votes to different delegates using different convictions, then after undelegating those delegates, there will be different unlocking periods with lengths dependent on the conviction multipliers.

 :::